cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 ### Negative

-None
+- If chosen, adding a channel and a goroutine for communicating that a transaction was removed may increase the concurrency complexity.

 ### Neutral

-- We would need to add a new channel in `CListMempool` for notifying removed transactions.
-And a new goroutine in the reactor for handling incoming messages in the new channel.
 - We would need to extend the existing tests to cover new scenarios related to the new data structures and some potential concurrent issues.